 Eels

 These underwater stallions don’t move around as much as their topside counterparts.
 In fact, they tend to stay perfectly calm relaxing with their tails wrapped around a plant or coral.
-Much like the frogfish, seahorses are the masters at blending into their environment.
-And it if you’re lucky enough to spot a pregnant one with a protruding belly, it’s actually a male.
+Much like the frogfish, seahorses are masters at blending into their environment.
+And, if you’re lucky enough to spot a pregnant one with a protruding belly, it’s actually a male.
 Male seahorses carry eggs in their pouches anywhere from 10 days to 6 months.

 Flamingo Tongue Snail